Meet the Team

 With her HND in Animal Science & Behaviour, Sam has worked at Battersea Dogs & Cats Home (where she met Rick!), and at one of the largest European rescue centres in The Netherlands, focusing on behavioural assessment, procedures and rehoming as well as lecturing on Animal Behaviour at College level.

-Sam's passion is canine nutrition and the effects on behaviour in our dogs, which led her to complete the Canine Nutrition Ofqual Level 3 with IPET and the Level 4 mentorship under the Association of Pet Nutrition Consultants (APNC), making her a fully qualified canine nutritionist.
+Sam's passion is canine nutrition and the effects on behaviour in our dogs, which led her to complete the Canine Nutrition Ofqual Level 3 with IPET and the Level 4 mentorship under the Association of Pet Nutrition Consultants (APNC).

 Sam has also completed courses with Chirag Patel, Fenzi, ACE Anxiety courses with Sarah Fishers team, School of Canine Science and many IMDT courses.